inframate/delphix_devops_chef/README.md

 Download and configure the Delphix Engine as usual.
 Documentation on how to setup Delphix [can be found here](https://docs.delphix.com).

-### Network Configuration
+#### Network Configuration

-The Delphix Engine is delivered / deployed as a VMware virtual appliance while the demo uses VirtualBox as hypervisor.
+The Delphix Engine is delivered and deployed as a VMware virtual appliance while the demo uses VirtualBox as hypervisor.
 It is important that all virtual machines share the same network on the host system i.e. that they are all

 * on the same subnet, and
 * they share the same network interface.

 On MacOS, the correct Network Adapter configuration for the Delphix Engine VMware image is **'Share with my Mac'**.

-### User Credentials
+#### User Credentials

 The demo assumes that there is a Delphix admin user `delphix_admin` with password `delphix`.
 Create this user if necessary.

-## Preparing the Vagrantfile
+## Preparing Vagrant

+The demo uses a custom Vagrant plugin to interact with the Delphix Engine.
+This plugin must be installed first:

+	vagrant plugin install vagrant-delphix

+Verify that the plugin has been installed:

+	vagrant plugin list

 ## Reference